- Baby rice with your baby's usual milk

 - Red meat

-From six months ish the infant may also begin to need more nutritionally, such as iron or B vitamins - but a lot depends on the individual circumstances surrounding birth.
-Lower birth weight infants may need iron earlier as studies show infants born below 6 1/2 lb have smaller stores; similarly modern practices such as early cord cutting or cesarean sections have also been linked with reduced iron levels.
+From six months ish some babies may also begin to need more nutritionally, zinc, iron or B vitamins - but a lot depends on the individual circumstances surrounding birth.
+Lower birth weight infants may need iron earlier as studies show infants born below 6 1/2 lb have smaller stores; similarly modern practises such as early cord cutting or cesarean sections have also been linked with reduced iron levels due to baby not receiving their cord blood.

-Furthermore, nothing biologically tallies with this made up introduction plan.
+Furthermore, nothing biologically tallies with this man made introduction plan.

 Judy Hopkinson, Ph.D., Associate Professor of Pediatrics at Baylor College of Medicine and member of LLLI's Health Advisory Council states: